 Other gaming features

-Besides, there are other gaming-specific features here, like Bypass charging which does a good job of maintaining the thermals when you are playing games while plugged in.
+Besides, there are other gaming-specific features here, like “bypass charging” which does a good job of maintaining the thermals when you are playing games while plugged in.

-What it does is, it allows the device to drive power directly from the charger, bypassing the battery, which reduces the load on the battery resulting in less heat build-up.
-Here is a side-by-side comparison of 30 minutes of PUBG gameplay without plugging in the charger vs plugging in and enabling bypass charging and evidently the phone is able to maintain the thermals very well.
+Here is a side-by-side comparison of 30 minutes of PUBG gameplay without plugging in the charger vs plugging in and enabling bypass charging and evidently the phone can maintain the thermals very well.

 Good haptics and speakers